How to Set Up Proton VPN on Android

 Sign in with your Proton account

-On the welcome screen, tap Sign in and enter your Proton account email and password — the same login as Proton Mail and Pass.
+The welcome screen offers Continue as guest first — skip that and tap Sign in just below it, then enter your Proton account email and password — the same login as Proton Mail and Pass.
 If you have two-factor authentication turned on, enter the 6-digit code when prompted.
+(Guest mode works without an account, but signing in keeps your settings and plan across devices.)

 9:41